Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Introduction

 The goal of this work is to realise the map $F$ as a modular mapping.
 More specifically, by identifying the domain and the target of $F$ as (an irreducible component of) the modular varieties $\calK_P$ and $\AMT$, we will explicitly describe how $F$ takes a K3 surface $X$ in $K_P$ to an abelian $8$-fold $A$ in $\AMT$.
 The {\em Global Torelli Theorem} which associates $X$ with its weight $2$ polarised Hodge structure on $H^2(X,\ZZ)$, and $A$ with its weight $1$ polarised Hodge structure on $H^1(A,\ZZ)$, reduces the problem to a purely lattice-theoretic one.
 This allows us to give a geometric interpretation of the map $F$ in terms of the {\em Kuga-Satake construction} \cite{ks}, a process that produces a weight $1$ Hodge structure from the Clifford algebra of a weight $2$ Hodge structure of K3 type.

 The $r=14$ case is special.
-For slightly larger $r$, $\ie$ $r = 15$ and $16$, the question of finding an explicit modular mapping induced from the isometry of the HSDs is premature, because no explicit families of deformation of generalised Kummer varieties or OG6 varieties are known.
-Moreover, the case $r=14$ is the smallest $r$ such that there exists an isometry from a type IV$_{20-r}$ HSD to a different HSD.
-More importantly, the two HSDs have the same dimension, so it is possible that the isometry induces an isomorphism $F$ of modular varieties upon choosing suitable arithmetic subgroup $\Gamma(P)$ in~$\SO^+(2,6)$.
-Furthermore, Satake has proved \cite{sa} that $r = 14$ is one of the two cases when the isometry between the period domains is an equivariant holomorphic embedding, so \cite{kk} the induced map~$F$ between the corresponding arithmetic quotients extends to their Baily-Borel compactifications.
+For slightly larger $r$, $\ie$ $r = 15$ and $16$, the question of finding an explicit modular mapping induced from the isometry of from a type IV$_4$ or type IV$_5$ HSD to the relevant period domain of a family of hyperk\"ahler manfiolds is premature: there is no known explicit family of deformations of generalised Kummer varieties or OG6 varieties.
+Moreover, the case $r=14$ is the smallest $r$ such that there exists an isometry from a type IV$_{20-r}$ HSD to the period domain of a different modular variety.
+More importantly, the two period domains have the same dimension, so it is possible that the isometry induces an isomorphism $F$ of modular varieties upon choosing suitable arithmetic subgroup $\Gamma(P)$ in~$\SO^+(2,6)$.
+If this induced map $F$ is holomorphic, then by \cite{kk} it extends to the Satake-Baily-Borel compactifications of $\calK_P$ and $\AMT$.

 The layout of the paper is as follows: In Section \ref{sect bg}, we will give the necessary set up for the construction of $F$, which includes a brief introduction of the moduli spaces $\calK_P$ and $\AMT$ (Section~\ref{subsect moduli}), the notion of Clifford algebras and some related concepts (Section \ref{subsect Clifford}), and the classical Kuga-Satake construction (Section \ref{subsect KS}).
-In Section \ref{sect F}, we will give an explicit description of a geometrically meaningful map $F$ from any irreducible $\calK_P$ to $\AMT$.
+In Section \ref{sect F}, we will give an explicit description of a geometrically meaningful map $F$ from some suitable (see assumption (\ref{assumption2})) irreducible $\calK_P$ to $\AMT$ inspired by \cite{kstt}.
 We will also prove that the constructed map descends from the diffeomorphism $\tiF$ between the HSD overspaces.
 In Section \ref{sect MAGMA}, we will describe some technicalities of the construction of $F$ by working on an example.
 Finally in Section \ref{sect 18}, we will also observe some special behaviour of the map $F$ as we specialise our construction to subfamilies of $\calK_P$ which parametrise K3 surfaces with richer geometric properties.